Electoral system of Australia: Prisoners

+Despite those serving short sentences being allowed and required to vote, voter turnout amongst prisoners is low.
+In 2010, a Victorian government review found only 26% of prisoners serving less than three year sentences were enrolled, despite them being eligible and legally obliged to do so.
+At the 2013 federal election, only 2 prisoners at the Silverwater Correctional Centre voted, according to the general manager of the prison.

 Public funding of political parties

 To receive federal public funding, a political party must be registered under the Electoral Act, which requires that they have at least 1500 members.
 All nominations for party-endorsed candidates must be signed by the Registered Officer of a registered party.
 The name of registered parties appear on ballot papers.
 Separate registers of parties are maintained for each state and territory, with their own membership requirements.

 To receive public funding, a candidate (party-endorsed or independent) must receive at least 4% of the first preference vote in the division or the state or territory they contested.

 Nomination

 Candidates for either house must formally nominate with the Electoral Commission.
 The nomination for a party-endorsed candidate must be signed by the Registered Officer of a party registered under the Electoral Act.
 Fifty signatures of eligible voters are required for an independent candidate.

 A deposit of $2,000 is required for a candidate for the House of Representatives or the Senate.
 (Before March 2019, the deposit for the House of Representatives was $1,000.)
 This deposit is refunded if the candidate is elected or gains at least 4% of the first preference vote.

 Between 10 and 27 days must be allowed after the issue of writs before the close of nominations.

 The name and political affiliation of candidates who are disendorsed by or resign from a party after the close of nominations, continue to appear on the ballot paper, and they stand as independents.
 However, complications arise for senate candidates in that position in respect of voting "above the line" as party lists would also have been registered.